9 Best Places to Donate Clothes for the Homeless

 1. Don’t donate what you won’t wear

-A general rule of thumb when donating clothes is to not donate what you won’t wear.
-Clothes that are heavily stained or have rips and tears should be donated to a material recycling facility, not to the homeless.
+A general rule of thumb when donating clothes is not to donate what you won’t wear.
+Clothes that are heavily stained or have rips and tears should be donated to a material recycling facility, not the homeless.
 I mean, they’re already at the lowest point in their lives.
 Giving them tattered clothes is like rubbing salt on their wounds.
 Instead of helping, you could end up insulting them.

 2. Wash the clothes before donating